on-ramp/prometheus-port/README.md

--- In case of vectors everything is the same, but with additional functions vcntr <- register . vector "label" . counter $ Info "counter"   "counter_help"
+-- In case of vectors everything is the same, but with additional functions vcntr <- register . vector "label" . counter $ mkInfo "counter"   "counter_help"

 withLabel "this" vcntr increment withlabel "this" vcntr $ plus 5